 Although OT’s are generically “contracts” they are not procurement contracts which is what contract probably means in the SBIR definition of funding instrument.
 Prototype OTs can be used in circumstances in which a procurement contract could also be used.
 The SBIR statute does not prohibit their use.
 As indicated in the article linked above the primary purpose for using a procurement contract is to acquire goods and services for the direct benefit and use of the government.
 That is not the primary purpose of the SBIR program.
 The SBIR program statute’s second section is titled Assistance to Small-Business Concerns.
 The program’s purpose is to assist in the commercialization of federally funded R&D. The government may end up benefiting by being able to purchase a successfully commercialized product.
 That purchase takes place once an SBIR project is successful typically during or after phase III in which there is no SBIR funding.

 OTs under 10 U.S.C.
-2371 (2371b OTs are carried out under the authority of 2371) are “additional forms of transactions authorized” and may be used “in addition to contracts, grants or cooperative agreements…” Thus, for DOD, at least, OTs may be used in addition to expressly authorized SBIR “funding agreements” – contracts, grants or cooperative agreements.
+4021 (4022 OTs are carried out under the authority of 4021) are “additional forms of transactions authorized” and may be used “in addition to contracts, grants or cooperative agreements…” Thus, for DOD, at least, OTs may be used in addition to expressly authorized SBIR “funding agreements” – contracts, grants or cooperative agreements.
 This point was reinforced in the National Defense Authorization Act of 2018 when Congress amended 10 U.S.C.
-2371b to add the proviso “(including small businesses participating in a program described under section 9 of the Small Business Act (15 U.S.C.
+4022 to add the proviso “(including small businesses participating in a program described under section 9 of the Small Business Act (15 U.S.C.
 638)” in subsection (d)(1)(B).

-OT’s are well suited to a program such as the SBIR, especially as implemented by DOD where the program emphasizes commercialization but also desires a potential payoff.
+OT’s are suited to benefit a program such as the SBIR, especially as implemented by DOD where the program emphasizes commercialization but also desires a potential payoff.
 Use of a procurement contract seems inconsistent with the primary purpose definition in the Federal Grant and Agreement Act (31 U.S. Code 6303) and Federal Acquisition Regulation Part 35 (FAR 35.002/003) as well as the characterization of the program as assistance rather than acquisition.

 Why Aren’t OTs Being Used?